-Australian organizations have been hit hard with the expense of data leak of premium up to 30 percent to cover cyber-attacks, as reported by insurance brokers Marsh.
+Australian organizations have been hit hard with the expense of data leak of premiums up to 30 percent to cover cyber attacks, as reported by insurance brokers Marsh.

 Marsh’s head of global placement for the Asia-Pacific region John Donnelly said “There is just an increasing number of ransomware attacks, The losses … are significant.”

 Many organizations are affected by cyber-attacks including Nine Entertainment, publisher of the Australian Financial Review, and logistics outfit Toll.
 The toll was under a cyberattack which seemed like the Ransomware Attack but no demands were made to Nine.